boriskaus/MagmaThermoKinematics.jl/docs/src/man/zircon_growth.md

 ## Growing zircon crystals with ZirconGrowth.jl

-MagmaThermoKinematics has an optional integration with [ZirconGrowth.jl](https://github.com/JuliaGeodynamics/ZirconGrowth.jl), a package that simulates zircon crystal growth along a magma Tt-path using an implicit finite-difference scheme on a 1-D spherical grid.
+MagmaThermoKinematics has an optional integration with [ZirconGrowth.jl](https://github.com/JuliaGeodynamics/ZirconGrowth.jl), a package that simulates zircon crystal growth along a magma $T$–$t$ path using an implicit finite-difference scheme on a 1-D spherical grid.
 The integration is implemented as a [Julia package extension](https://pkgdocs.julialang.org/v1/creating-packages/#Conditional-loading-of-code-in-packages-(Extensions)) and is loaded automatically when you do `using ZirconGrowth` in your session.

 #### Installation